 The Laptop is the Dell XPS 13 2017 model (9360).
 I upgraded the disk to a 2 TB NvME at some point, and in 2022 I replaced the battery, which was suprisingly easy.

-I started with Ubuntu with the Gnome Desktop because I had used Ubuntu some years back and it's easy to get used to, switched to hardcore mode (Arch Gnome) after one year because I wanted to know how everything works under the hood and then to Manjaro Gnome after another year.
+I started with Ubuntu with the Gnome Desktop because I had used Ubuntu some years back and it's easy to get used to.
+I then switched to hardcore mode (Arch Gnome) after one year because I wanted to know how everything works under the hood and then settled on Manjaro Gnome after another year.
 This distro has the sweet spot between cutting edge and stability and is perfect for my needs, and I'm running it since then.